cboyda/LighthouseLabs/Project-SQL/starting_with_questions.md

 **Question 1: Which cities and countries have the highest level of transaction revenues on the site?**

-"Transaction revenues" undefined, assuming it is the SUM of productPrice field.
+"Transaction revenues" undefined, assuming it is the SUM of all_sessions.productPrice field.

 SQL Queries: